Ranked: 43 WEIRD food pairings that work so well they've gone viral

 Fish and chocolate may not sound overly appealing, but try tuna with cocoa powder and you might just be converted.
 To taste this combination at its best, you’ll want to top a sliced baguette with tuna belly, a drizzle of olive oil and some grated 100% cacao.
 The chocolate provides bitter, nutty notes and the olive oil brings the dish together.

 The contrast between soft, sweet strawberries and rich, succulent steak is an absolute winner.
-You'll likely have seen this match appearing on menus in varying forms, from carpaccio with pickled strawberries to steak with strawberry sauce.
-If you fancy trying it at home, toss strawberries in a little balsamic vinegar and spoon over your steak – the tart, sweet notes will really cut through the richness of the meat.
+You'll likely have seen this match appearing on menus in varying forms, including carpaccio with pickled strawberries and steak with strawberry sauce.
+If you fancy trying it at home, toss strawberries in a little balsamic vinegar and spoon over your steak – the tart, sweet notes will cut through the richness of the meat.

 Beetroot adds an earthy complexity to rich chocolate cakes and brownies.
 The overwhelming taste is still that of chocolate, but there are subtle notes of beetroot, too.
 The purple-hued vegetable also does wonders for a bake's texture and colour, making chocolate cakes wonderfully moist and dark and brownies dense and gooey.